Climate resilience in the built environment | CEEQUAL

 Climate resilience can be understood as the ability of assets, networks and systems to anticipate, absorb, adapt or rapidly recover from a disruptive event related to the climate.
 As a major global contributor to GHG emissions, waste and climate change, climate resilience a highly important consideration for the built environment.
 Indeed, given the rise in extreme climate-related events, and the global need to reduce our climate impact and achieve net zero targets, it is critical that the construction industry strives for climate change mitigation, as well as preparing for the impacts of climate change.

-CEEQUAL’s Role
+CEEQUAL’s role

 The CEEQUAL sustainability scheme is designed to contribute to climate resilience.
 With with a specific category dedicated to resilience, which considers the risks to an asset, its dependencies and consequently, the required asset resilience, CEEQUAL is a position to help.
-To achieve climate resilience, CEEQUAL encourages project teams to proactively identify hazards, and undertake risk evaluation and management for the asset and the infrastructure system within which it sits.
-Specifically, CEEQUAL considers three assessment issues within the category of resilience:

 • Risk assessment and mitigation: covers the assessment and mitigation of risks and negative impacts associated with natural hazards, intentional threats and climate change over the design life of the asset.